devbrainlab/devbrainlab.github.io/jekyll/people.markdown

     image: Jeya.jpg
     email: anandakumar.jeya@gmail.com
     body: Jeya Anandakumar is an undergraduate student at Portland State University in Portland, Oregon.
 Jeya and Kate began working together when Kate was a post-doc at OHSU, while Jeya was still in high school.
 Jeya is majoring in biology and minoring in chemistry with a focus on neuroscience.
 Her research interest include developmental neuroscience and neurogenetics.
 In her free time, she enjoys playing the flute and taking dance classes.
-  - name: Natasha Freudmann
+  - name: Aisha Ghorashian
-    image: Natasha.jpg
+    image: Aisha.jpeg
-    email: natashaf@uoregon.edu
+    email: aghorash@uoregon.edu
-    body: Natasha is an undergraduate research assistant in the Developing Brains in Context Lab.
-She is a senior in the psychology program at the University of Oregon, and is minoring in ethnic studies.
-Her research interests include developmental psychology, specifically the impact of early childhood adversity on development and mental health in at-risk populations.
-In her free time, she enjoys riding her bike and doing yoga.
+    body: Aisha is an undergraduate student studying Psychology and Political Science with a minor in Global Health.
+She is interested in public health, specifically in the context of child development, women's health, and public policy.
+In her free time, she loves to read, listen to podcasts, and exercising!
 ---